FPavanello/acglobal/README.md

  - `output/` - where all results are stored

 ## Data for replications
 The data for India and Indonesia cannot be shared due to limited rights of sharing the data (contact us if there is a reasonable request).
-The public data set used in the paper are available for download in the following repository: [Link](https://doi.org/10.5281/zenodo.14990955).
+The public data sets used in the paper are available for download in the following repository: [Link](https://doi.org/10.5281/zenodo.14990955).

 ## Steps